 Here are some of the biggest benefits associated with brand advocacy, along with some ways that SaaS marketers can get started with realizing them.

-In an era where people are consuming a staggering 12 hours or more of content per day, your customers obviously have a lot to sift through.
-And trust in the media – which includes “platforms” like social apps, by the way – continues to sit on shaky ground.
+In an era where people are on their phones nearly 4 hours or more per day, your customers obviously have a lot to sift through.

 While the concept of “quality content” might be cliché at this point, consider how a higher volume of shares highlights a piece of content as buzzworthy.
 This is social proof at its best.